 Class 1 and class 2 premises that have independent food safety programs need to be audited as a fundamental part of Victoria’s food safety system.

-The food safety audit system provides assurance that food safety auditors certified under the Food Act 1984 are working in a consistent and reliable manner.
+The food safety audit system provides assurance that food safety auditors certified under the Food Act 1984 (the Act) are working in a consistent and reliable manner.

 This safeguards Victoria’s reputation for safe food.